Change Address On Driving Licence: DVLA Update Steps And Proof

 Change Address On Driving Licence

 When I talk about changing your address on a driving licence, I am referring to the legal process of aligning your registered permanent residence with the DVLA database.
-This is not merely a postal preference; it is a statutory requirement under the Road Traffic Act 1988.
+This is not merely a postal preference or a nice-to-have.
+It is a statutory requirement under the Road Traffic Act 1988, Section 99(4).
 The DVLA uses this address to send VED (Vehicle Excise Duty) reminders, SORN confirmations, and, crucially, any Fixed Penalty Notices or “Notice of Intended Prosecution” (NIP) documents.

 What Is The Cost To Change Your Address On Your Driving Licence?

-I want to be very clear: there is no charge for a standard address update.
-The DVLA provides this service for free to encourage drivers to keep the database accurate.
-However, you will encounter costs if you use this opportunity to perform other administrative tasks.
-For example, if your photocard is due for its 10-year renewal, you should combine the tasks to save time, but a fee will apply.
+I want to be very clear on this because I see confusion about it on forums every single week: there is no charge for a standard address update.
+The DVLA provides this service for free, both online and by post, specifically to encourage drivers to keep the database accurate.
+You will only encounter costs if you use this opportunity to perform other administrative tasks simultaneously.

 | Transaction Type | Online Fee | Postal Fee |